 - 1.1 This Transport Assessment ('TA') has been prepared by Caneparo Associates on behalf of New College Limited (the 'Applicant') in support of an application for full planning permission for the redevelopment of 9-12 New College Parade, within the London Borough of Camden (the 'Site'). - 1.2 The existing Site is comprised of four retail units which occupy the ground and first floors of the Site.
-This planning application seeks planning consent for the demolition of the existing Site, the part-retention of the existing façade on New College Parade and the construction of a hotel-led, mixed-use development comprising a 59-room hotel across the second to sixth floor; 3 residential units at the first floor and a retail/café/restaurant unit which occupies part of the ground floor and basement. - 1.3 The proposed hotel is intended to be operated as a boutique, lifestyle hotel that caters to short-stay as well as longer-stay customers.
-Whilst the hotel will operate in a conventional manner, with guests staying as little as one night, it can accommodate long stay guests for up to 90 days.
-The way in which the hotel could operate may be slightly different to a conventional use if guests do stay longer than a typical 1-2 night stay which may lead to minor variances in travel; however, this is considered within this assessment, which is underpinned by an assessment of a 'generic end user' to ensure a robust assessment is undertaken regardless of the occupier. - 1.4 Specifically, the full planning application seeks planning permission for: - "Retention of two storey facade and basement and redevelopment to provide a ground plus six storey (plus basement) building comprising hotel and retail uses plus 3 residential units and associated back of house, bin storage and cycle parking". - 1.5 A planning application (the '2023 Scheme') was submitted in February 2023 for the redevelopment of the Site to construct a 44-room hotel, 6 residential units and a retail/café/restaurant unit that occupies part of the ground floor and basement (planning ref: 2022/5568/P).
-The 2023 Scheme, which has now been withdrawn, was supported by a Transport Assessment, Travel Plan, Delivery and Servicing Plan, Operational Waste Management Plan and Construction Management Plan prepared by Caneparo Associates.
+This planning application seeks planning consent for the demolition of the existing Site, the part-retention of the existing façade on New College Parade and the construction of a hotel-led, mixed-use development comprising a 53-room hotel and a restaurant located at basement and ground floors measuring 169.5sqm GIA. - 1.3 Specifically, the full planning application seeks planning permission for: - "Retention of existing two storey facade and basement, and redevelopment to provide a five storey (plus basement) building comprising hotel and associated bin/cycle stores". - 1.4 A planning application (the '2023 Scheme') was submitted in February 2023 for the redevelopment of the Site to construct a 44-room hotel, 6 residential units and a retail/café/restaurant unit that occupies part of the ground floor and basement (planning ref: 2022/5568/P).
+The 2023 Scheme, which has now been withdrawn, was supported by a Transport Assessment, Travel Plan, Delivery and Servicing Plan, Operational Waste Management Plan and Construction Management Plan prepared by Caneparo Associates. - 1.5 A revised planning application was submitted in August 2024 (the '2024 scheme') for the redevelopment of the site to construct a 59-room hotel, 3 residential units and a 197sqm GIA commercial unit (retail / café / restaurant) (planning ref: 2024/3454/P).
+The Application was supported by a Transport Assessment, Travel Plan, Delivery and Servicing Plan, Operational Waste Management Plan and Construction Management Plan prepared by Caneparo Associates. - This planning application has been made to positively respond to collaborative engagement with Camden and its consultees.
+It is understood that no comments from statutory consultees relating to transport and highways matters were received in the determination of the 2023 scheme or the 2024 scheme.
+As such, the scope and methodology of the 2023 Scheme has been retained in this planning application, with amendments made to reflect the change in the development proposed.